People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 - Parolees originally sentenced to life who have served less than 10 consecutive years on parole so far; and

-However, anyone convicted of a crime is encouraged to consult with an attorney to discuss whether commutation is possible and other avenues of post-conviction relief, such as appeals and writs of habeas corpus.
+Anyone convicted of a crime is encouraged to consult with an attorney to discuss whether commutation is possible and other avenues of post-conviction relief, such as appeals and writs of habeas corpus.

 In this article, our Las Vegas Nevada criminal defense attorneys discuss:

-- 2. How to apply
+- 2. How to Apply

 - 3. Eligibility